izcheung/mySQLWorkBenchUserDoc/docs/task1.md

     !!! note
         Make sure you insert values into the columns with the correct datatype.

-2. Verify that the insertion was made correctly by running the command below. *We will refer to this step many times for verifying that the correct changes have been made*:
+2. Verify that the insertion was made correctly by running the command below. *We will refer to this command many times for verifying that the correct changes have been made*:

     ``` sql
     SELECT * FROM <TableName>;